-- Kirklees rolling 12-month data shows that 64.3% of children aged 1+, had attended the dentist.
-Several factors are still affecting the recording, as there are anomalies in the 155 currently showing as 'not attended'.
-A meeting is planned to look at alternatives to accessing the data without reliance on the RHA and issues with rollback administration for children adopted. - Locala monthly data for July shows that 75% of children age 18months to under 5 yrs., and 91% 5 years+, had attended the dentist at the point of their RHA.
+- Kirklees rolling 12-month data shows that 65.2% of children aged 1+, had attended the dentist.
+Several factors are negatively affecting the recording.
+A working group has been established to look at aligning the data with Locala and using SW practitioners to update when a child has attended as part of their stat visits, avoiding a total reliance on once or twice-yearly recording at the RHA. - Locala monthly data for Aug shows that 100% of children age 18months to under 5 yrs., and 94% 5 years+, had attended the dentist at the point of their RHA.